Bioconductor/packagebuilder/documentation/Deployment.md

    pip install --upgrade -r PIP-DEPENDENCIES--packagebuilder.txt
 ```

-   **Note:** The `stompy` module doesn't seem to be available for Python 3
-   at the moment (Nov 2019) so skip it.
-It doesn't seem to be needed anyway.

    **Note**: For now (Nov 2019), the first line in
    `packagebuilder/PIP-DEPENDENCIES--packagebuilder.txt` has been modified
    to install the `python3` branch of bioc-common-python from GitHub.